|This is an unofficial version.

 CERTAIN CONTRACTS PROHIBITED

-11(2) The person appointed as registrar must be one of the independent officers of the Assembly or the commissioner under The Legislative Assembly and Executive Council Conflict of Interest Act, or a person on the staff of one of them.
+The person appointed as registrar must be one of the officers of the Assembly listed under clause 6(1)(b) of The Legislative Assembly Management Commission Act, or a person on the staff of one of them.

 (a) will become vacant within six months because the term of office is scheduled to expire or the registrar has resigned; or